Early 1900’s

 We started 2001 with another major concert at Brentwood’s Courage Hall before returning to the Queen’s Theatre with ‘Oliver!’.

-The society voted to change its name from ‘Brentwood Operatic Society’ to ‘Brentwood Musical Theatre Society’ in 2023.
-Despite the new name, we maintain the same fun and friendly society that we have always been.
+The society voted to change its name from ‘Brentwood Operatic Society’ to ‘Brentwood Musical Theatre Society’ in late 2023.
+Despite the new name and logo, we are still the same fun and friendly society that we have always been.

 Much of this brief history is based on the research of Society Vice President Pat Cook and the late Judy Adams (Musical Director), whose work is gratefully acknowledged.